Another extension granted for developers of proposed Chick-fil-A in Camp Hill

 CAMP HILL, Pa.
 (WHTM) – Camp Hill Borough Council voted unanimously Wednesday evening to approve yet another extension for the developers of a proposed Chick-fil-A restaurant.

-Last month, the borough’s planning commission voted to recommend the extension be accepted by council, and with their vote Wednesday, that recommendation became official.
+The borough’s planning commission voted last month to recommend the extension be accepted by the council, and with their vote Wednesday, that recommendation became official.